Zorrototo/Module-News/README.md

 **Removed unused features:**
 - google maps
 - contact form
-- settings edition page
 - login

 **To Do List**
 - clean the CSSs...
-- remove all unused files
-- remove all parts of code related to pretty URLs (SEO blabla), google maps, and so on..
-- have localization done like other modules in OGP
-- have image deletion actually work and remove images from server when deleting article or modifying images
-- disallow having empty fields server side when adding/editing article
 - ...

 **Install Requirement and Other**